THE EMPTY MIDDLE OF THE CONSCIOUSNESS REVOLUTION

 “I also believe that the Consciousness Revolution needs to devote energy to the cultivation of the social sphere, and I would love to be part of a Conscious Extended Family – but I have no experience in such matters, and I am not a leader, and anyway - I hardly know anyone in my local area!
 I wouldn´t know where to begin!”

 And so on!
 And every resistance is valid!
 It´s understandable that people would fear a return to restrictive hierarchies and dogmas.
 It´s understandable that people would be hesitant to be vulnerable in the presence of ten, twenty or thirty adults - or to commit to a shared life-journey with them.
 And of course we´ve had traumatic experiences of family, and fear they´ll reoccur.
 And who isn´t too busy to dedicate themselves to The Consciousness Revolution?
-And doesn´t the individualized way-of-being of the machine-like, dominant culture keep us all separate from each other – so that we often hear “I don´t even know my neighbours´ names”?!
+And doesn´t the individualised way-of-being of the machine-like, dominant culture keep us all separate from each other – so that we often hear “I don´t even know my neighbours´ names”?!

 I am not going to try to out-argue these resistances!
 They don´t need to be overcome in order for our revolutionary endeavours to go ahead.
 They need to become part of the conversation.
 Are we being mindful not to be dogmatic or hierarchical?
-Are we co-creating an atmosphere of trust – or are we pressurizing each other “to open up”?
+Are we co-creating an atmosphere of trust – or are we pressurising each other “to open up”?
 Are we being sensitive to each other´s histories – letting each person follow their own rhythm?
 Behind every resistance there´s a heart, a personal story – a frustration or disappointment or fear needing to be heard, to be validated - to be authentically met.
-Not patronizingly or parsimoniously met – but met with an interest in the gifts it brings.
+Not patronisingly or parsimoniously met – but met with an interest in the gifts it brings.

 All of our resistances are valid.
 We don´t need to “defeat” them in order “to be right”.
 We can see them as contributions, not obstacles.
 We can hear them – without being blocked by them.
 They are a kind of cultural thermostat – helping us remain aware of the actual state of the collective psyche – and helping us refine our endeavours accordingly.